qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 Including pictures in a report
 ------------------------------

-Pictures / images can be quite useful in reports, and QGIS allows pictures in both the static and dynamic parts of report.
+Pictures can be quite useful in reports, and QGIS allows pictures in both the static and dynamic parts of a report.
-Pictures are added in the same way as for standard layouts, and for the static report parts (and static pictures in dynamic parts) there is not more to it.
+Pictures are added in the same way as for standard print layouts, and for the static report parts (and static pictures in dynamic parts) there is not more to it.

-If you want different illustrations for the different pages of a dynamic report part, your layer has to have an attribute that can be used to define the picture to include.
+If you want different illustrations for the different pages of a dynamic report part, your layer must have an attribute that can be used to define the picture to include.

 QGIS depends on absolute file names for images in reports.